Send the link below via email or IMCopy

 b) It means you have to call in sick and use up all of your sick days.

-c) It means having your breakfast at your work on your desk.
+c) It means having your breakfast at work on your desk.

-4. Why does Steve pretend to be busy?
+4. Why does Steven pretend to be busy?

-a) Because he wants to get a part time job.
+a) Because he will get a part time job.

 b) Because he has little work or nothing to do at the office.

-c) Because he is afraid of finishing his work in about four hours.
+c) Because he is afraid of finishing his work in about four hours or five.